louadi/NEASE-tutorials/.ipynb_checkpoints/README-checkpoint.md

 `pip install .`

-If you would like to run the tutorial jupyter notebooks, you also need to install jupyter.
+If you would like to run the tutorial jupyter notebooks, you need to install jupyter.

 `pip install jupyterlab`

+For VastDB analysis, you also need:

+`pip install seaborn`

+and

+`pip install -U scikit-learn`

 ## Analyses and tutorials